foundation/motion-ui/meteor-README.md

 > This will include all of the Motion UI transition and animation CSS classes.
 To build transitions, animations, series and more according to your needs, see the [Motion UI documentation](https://github.com/zurb/motion-ui/tree/master/docs).

 > Autoprefixer is required for the installation with Sass.
-We recommand you to install [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) and [seba:minifiers-autoprefixer](https://atmospherejs.com/seba/minifiers-autoprefixer).
+We recommend you to install [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) and [seba:minifiers-autoprefixer](https://atmospherejs.com/seba/minifiers-autoprefixer).

 Or to use the equivalent pre-compiled **CSS**, copy or import the Motion UI standalone CSS file `dist/motion-ui.css` or `dist/motion-ui.min.css` in your application.